willstepp/writings/hunger/hunger.md

 Leoti walked along the circumference of the ceremonial grounds.
 She walked slow and Mika kept behind.
 At some point she heard him and turned around.

-Are you tracking me, hunter?
+Are you tracking me?

 Mika turned red.
 Then he walked up and stood by her side.
 Leoti did not refuse his boldness.
 They walked together around the empty grounds.
 They said nothing to one another.
 There were only the sounds of the celebration on the other side and the light of the large bonfire that reached them by way of a dim glow.

 Finally Leoti spoke.
-You have grown stronger, Mika.
+You have grown stronger.

 Everyone keeps saying that.
 I don’t know how I could have grown in only a few weeks.

 It is true.
 Or maybe it is your reputation that makes you seem larger.
 Mika the great hunter.
 The savior of our tribe.
 The elders beam when they speak your name.
 The children tell stories about you like you are the hero in a legend.
-They play hunt in the forest and every boy wants to be Mika.
+They play hunt in the forest and every boy wants to be Mika, the boy with the bow.

 I only do what has been asked of me.

-Leoti laughed.
-And he is humble too.
+Leoti mocked him.
+So humble.

 They walked underneath the branches of the ancient tree and she sat against its trunk.
 Mika joined her there and they did not speak again for some time.
 But it was a good silence.
 And when he did at last turn to look at her in the firelight he could see in her eyes the thing they had shared so many times before.
 It was a sense of gentleness and belonging.
 Leoti was his and Mika was hers and life in the future was something for them to share.